-(CNN) — England's beaches are enjoying a golden age.
+(CNN) — The beaches in England are enjoying a golden age.
 Dozens of the country's best-loved stretches of sand and shingle enjoy Blue Flag status, with clean and clear waters and first-rate seaside cafes.

 Meanwhile, its smaller coves remain among Europe's most beautiful.
 These are the nine English beaches on our summer hot list -- or really for any time of year.

 On England's fastest-eroding stretch of coastline, Covehithe's exposed beach is a windswept gem.
 Weather-beaten dead trees poke out of the sand like sentinels, while ground-nesting birds hide away in the reeds surrounding Benacre Broad, a brackish lagoon at the back of the beach.
 The cliffs have receded by 500 meters in less than 200 years, meaning no two visits here are alike.